xlladdins/xll/docs/Excel4MacrosE-G.md

   - > For more information about ELSE, ELSE.IF, END.IF, and IF, and for
     > examples of these functions, see form 2 of the IF function.

->
+> &nbsp;

 **Related Functions**

-ELSE   Specifies an action to take if an IF function returns FALSE
+ELSE&nbsp;&nbsp;&nbsp;Specifies an action to take if an IF function returns FALSE

-ELSE.IF   Specifies an action to take if an IF or another ELSE.IF function returns FALSE
+ELSE.IF&nbsp;&nbsp;&nbsp;Specifies an action to take if an IF or another ELSE.IF function returns FALSE

-IF   Specifies an action to take if a logical test is TRUE
+IF&nbsp;&nbsp;&nbsp;Specifies an action to take if a logical test is TRUE

 Return to [top](#E)